AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootEnableDirtyTracking/README.md

 For *Dirty Tracking*, during *Bytecode Enhancement* process, the entity classes bytecode is instrumented by Hibernate by adding a *tracker*, `$$_hibernate_tracker`.
 At flush time, Hibernate will use this *tracker* to discover the entities changes (each entity *tracker* will report the changes).
 This is better than checking every property of every managed entity.

 Commonly (by default), the instrumentation takes place at build-time, but it can be configured to take place at runtime or deploy-time as well.
+It is preferable to take place at build-time for avoiding an overhead in the runtime.

 Adding *Bytecode Enhancement* and enabling *Dirty Tracking* can be done via a plugin added via Maven or Gradle (Ant can be used as well).
 We use Maven, therefore we add it in `pom.xml`.